 If you are reading this post then you probably already know that metastatic melanoma is an aggressive cancer with a 10 year survival rate of less than 10%.
 Further, the standard FDA approved chemotherapy for Melanoma called Dacarbazine when used as a single agent has a response rate of between 5%-20%.

-The study linked and excerpted below does say that high-dose interleukin “benefits a small subset of patients” but do you want to place your hopes on a being in a “small subset of patients?”
+The study linked and excerpted below does say that high-dose interleukin “benefits a small subset of patients.”
+In my experience, a response rate of this size is underwhelming at best, discouraging at worst.

-The important takeaway from this blog post is that there are evidence-based therapies beyond conventional methods to help you fight your melanoma.
+The important takeaway from this blog post is that there are evidence-based therapies beyond conventional methods to help you fight your melanoma including:

 I am both a long-term survivor of an incurable cancer and a cancer coach.
 Years of experience and research have taught me that cancer patients owe it to themselves to pursue evidence-based therapies beyond what conventional oncology offers.